 Now we have to write an initialization method that sets a default value of the count instance variable.
 However, as we mentioned the initialize message is sent to the newly created instance.
 This means that the initialize method should be defined at the instance side as any method that is sent to an instance of Counter (like increment) and decrement.
-The initialize method is responsible to set up the instance variable default values.
+The initialize method is responsible to set up the default value of instance variables.